KyleFrisbie/TheFitNation-WebAPI/api_documentation/ExerciseInstance/CreateExerciseInstance.md

-Create Exercise Instance
+Create ExerciseInstance
 ---
-* Create a new Exercise Inistance with embedded Exercise Instance Sets
+* Create a new Exercise Instance with embedded ExerciseInstanceSets

 **Method and Route**\
 POST /api/exercise-instances